Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/4-way-handshake/4-way-handshake.md

 - PMK Size: 256 bits (32 bytes).
 - Derivation Method: PBKDF2 with HMAC-SHA1 (WPA2-Personal) // Derived from the MSK (802.1X-Enterprise) // SAE Handshake (WPA3-Personal).
-- Created by Authenticator (AP) & Supplicant (STA), they should match with each other.
+- Created by Authenticator (AP) & Supplicant (STA) independently, they should match with each other.
+- Never transmitted over the network

 ### Example of PMK: